meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ### Editing Payment and Project Settings

-You can configure one or multiple [payment methods](meshcloud.payment-methods.md) and [billing addresses](meshcloud.project-metering.md#company-billing-addresses) for you meshCustomer.
+You can configure one or multiple [payment methods](meshcloud.payment-methods.md) for you meshCustomer.
 For a meshProject you have to select a specific one, so the project resources can be billed via a specific payment method and to a specific billing address.

 You also have the option of setting a substitute payment method on a project.
 This feature is enabled via a configuration in meshStack.
 A job that runs daily will check if the already assigned payment method is expired and if it is, will replace it with the substitute payment method.
 In that case, the substitute payment will be set to `None`.